Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =AVERAGEIF(Range,Criteria, Average_range) -> =AVERAGEIF(A:A,A8,D:D)
 ```
-The function above lists several parts needed to perform the function correctly.
-Range, the condition that asks the user to locate the range of cells that will be evaluated.
-In this example the range would be column A, which is the "Country" column, in which "France" is located in.
-When selected column A is shown as A:A. Criteria, the condition which narrows down which cell would be selected in the range, whether it be expression, number, or text.
-In this example, the criteria would be "France" as we are trying to find the money spent by "France", which is located in the "Country" colummn.
-Lastly, the Average_range, a condition which is asking what are the actual cells which are to be averaged.
-In this example, the Average_range would be Column D, or "Money Spent".
+**Range**: This is the set of cells you want to evaluate.
+In our example, it's Column A, representing the "Country" column.
+When selected, it's written as A:A.

+**Criteria**: This is the condition that helps narrow down the selection in the range.
+In our case, the criteria is "France" because we want to find the money spent by "France" in the "Country" column.

+**Average_range**: This condition specifies the cells that need to be averaged.
+In the example, it's Column D, representing the "Money Spent" column.

 IFS(), SWITCH(),